vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 };
 ```

 The custom query modifier function always has in the arguments the default query and default variables and must return the query and its variables as well.
-In the body you can do anything you want with those parameters - you can override them or even change to the new ones.
-After creating the modifier function, you can use `extendQuery` to change the default query from middleware api method by providing `customQuery` object parameter that contains the query name as key and the identifier of the modifier function as value from client-side api method call. `extendQuery` function will produce modified query using specified modifier function that can be used to fetch required data.
+In the body, you can do anything you want with those parameters - you can override them or even change to the new ones.
+After creating the modifier function, you can use `extendQuery` to change the default query from the middleware API method by providing `customQuery` object parameter that contains the query name as key and the identifier of the modifier function as a value from the client-side API method call. `extendQuery` function will produce modified query using specified modifier function that can be used to fetch required data.

 ```ts
 // api-client/src/api/getProduct